 Health Complications for Dogs

-Cat food can trigger pancreatitis in dogs, a painful inflammation of the pancreas.
+Cat food can trigger pancreatitis in dogs, a painful and potentially dangerous inflammation of the pancreas.
 This condition happens because cat food’s high fat content is too much for a dog’s digestive system to handle properly.

 💥 Quick Answer